SOME MAJOR SPOILERS WILL BE UNMARKED

 A vice-principal at Arcadia High.
 A not-particularly-attractive woman with bleached hair.
 Introduced wearing a colorful blouse and scarf.

 - Amoral Attorney: As a supervillain lawyer.
 Most notably seen when he has virtually no reaction to Taylor admitting to premeditated murder of a law enforcement officer, commenting only "I've handled worse."
-Shortly afterwards, she kills Alexandria and the PRT director right in front of him, and he not only continues to work for her but jokes about it later on.
+Shortly afterwards, she kills Alexandria and the PRT director right in front of him, and he not only continues to work for her but jokes about it later on, though as he was present to witness how the two operated, he was possibly invoking Kick the Son of a Bitch.

 - Badass Normal: Presumably — he is a defense attorney who works for supervillains.